“Life’s most urgent question is: What are you doing for others?”

 Stay in the Loop

-Join WOU’s volunteer email list to learn about upcoming one-time and ongoing volunteer opportunities, alternative break announcements, and ways to engage with local community partners.
+Join WOU’s volunteer email list to learn about upcoming projects, ongoing volunteer opportunities, and ways to engage with our local community partners.

 Project Request Form